szstonelee/gointernal/slice.md

 // C++ code to imagine the slice data structure in Golang struct slice {
-	void* _ptr;	// which points to a backed array int _start;	// the start index in the array, which is zero index of the slice, NOTE: _start can not be decremented int _len;	// the length of the slice, how many elements can be saved in the slice int _capacity;  // the capacity for the slice, it equals capapcity of array minus _start };
+	void* _ptr;	// which points to a backed array int _start;	// the start index in the array, zero index of the slice int _len;	// the length of the slice, how many elements can be saved in the slice int _capacity;  // the capacity for the slice, it equals capapcity of array minus _start };
 ```
+NOTE: _start can not be decremented in future, and len_ <= capacity_

 The second layer is the backed array.
 It is pointed to by _ptr.